- Informal Economy

-An interview with a manager in a relatively low profile firm in the Philippines that makes both garments and textiles (in different divisions) offered an interesting perspective on law enforcement.
+An interview with a manager in a relatively low profile firm in the Philippines that makes both garments and textiles … offered an interesting perspective on law enforcement.

 To cut costs, workers are often required to put in extremely long work hours at low pay (for example, five drivers must do the job that normally would take 10 drivers, and they have to work 12, 18 or, on occasion, up to 20 hours straight if necessary to get the job done).
 This also applies to the young, female garment workers (as well as the male managers and others).
 It is possible to demand this amount of overtime because, in a situation of widespread poverty and a very thin job market, there are always others who are willing to do this type of work if someone refuses to do so.

 Garment workers, especially those home-based workers who engage in the lower skilled work of ready-made garment production, have little if any bargaining power.
-Their isolation from one another means they have only their one voice.
 They may deal only through an intermediary and have no contact with the main contractor, and the intermediary may also have little power.
-As well, a lack of education places many homeworkers at an immediate disadvantage.
-Finally, where homework is illegal, its participants are even more vulnerable (McCormick & Schmitz 2001).
+Where homework is illegal, its participants are even more vulnerable (McCormick & Schmitz 2001).

 Most garment workers are not organized.
-Given the competitive pressures down the whole system, manufacturers prefer their suppliers to be anti-union.
+Given the competitive pressures throughout the chain, manufacturers prefer their suppliers to be anti-union.
 In export processing zones, garment factories typically do not allow unionization.
-There is evidence to suggest that when the financial crisis struck in the late 1990s, union leaders were among the first to be let go in East Asia’s garment industry (Delahanty 1999).
+And evidence suggests union leaders were among the first to be let go in East Asia’s garment industry when the financial crisis hit in the 1990s (Delahanty 1999).

-Garment makers need to organize to increase their bargaining power and with it, their security in this globalized trade (Carr et al. 2000).
+Garment makers need to organize to increase their bargaining power and with it, their security in this globalized trade (Carr, Chen and Tate 2000).
 Worldwide, there are examples of how organizing is improving the situation for these workers.
 Despite the challenges in organizing home-based workers, there are a growing number of organizations as well as national and regional networks of such organizations (called HomeNets).
-Some are trade unions, others are cooperatives, and others are associations of various kinds.